wp-plugins/mango-buttons/readme.txt

 9. Fine-Tune button colors to either match your brand or stand in on your pages & posts

 == Changelog ==

+= 1.2.7 | June 30, 2015 =
+* Fix: Fixed dependency errors caused when MB is loaded in an iframe

+= 1.2.6 | June 14, 2015 =
+* Fix: Plugin Compatibility fix for color picker in visual editor

 = 1.2.4 | June 9, 2015 =
 * Tweak: Added support for relative links